 This motorcycle equips the DFI trouble self -diagnosis system.
-Trouble diagnosis can be conducted as the following procedures.
+Trouble diagnosis can be conducted with the optional parts sold separately as the following procedures.

 Self-diagnosis Outline

 The self-diagnosis has two modes and can be switched to another mode by grounding the self-diagnosis terminal.